epoch-research/ai-research-impact/README.md

 This repository contains code to reproduce the analysis from "Who is leading in AI?
 An analysis of industry AI research".

-To install the Python environment using Conda:
+To install and activate the Python environment using Conda:

     conda env create -f environment.yml
+    conda activate research-impact

 The data needed to run the main notebooks can be downloaded at https://epochai.org/data/ai-researcher-impact.zip.
 Extract the `data` folder from the zip file into the top level of this repository.